ntustison/PaperANTsX/Text/results.md

 compare age prediction models from data derived from both the proposed ANTsXNet pipeline and the established ANTs pipeline.
-Specifically, we use "age" as a well-known and widely-available demographic correlate of cortical thickness [@Lemaitre:2012aa] and quantify the predictive capabilities of corresponding random forest classifier [@Breiman:2001aa] of the form:
+Specifically, we use "age" as a well-known and widely-available demographic correlate of cortical thickness [@Lemaitre:2012aa] and quantify the predictive capabilities of corresponding random forest classifiers [@Breiman:2001aa] of the form:
 \begin{equation}
 AGE \sim VOLUME + GENDER + \sum_{i=1}^{62} T(DKT_i)